August 22, 2022

 Pancreatic cancer is currently the fourth leading cause of cancer deaths in the United States.
-The most challenging aspect of pancreatic cancer is its tendency to go undetected for a long time as symptoms and signs rarely appear until the disease is in an advanced stage.
-By this time, cancer cells are likely to have metastasized, making removal of the tumor difficult.
+The most challenging aspect of this disease is its tendency to go undetected for a long time as symptoms and signs rarely appear until the disease is in an advanced stage.
+By this time, canceousr cells are likely to have metastasized, making removal of the tumor difficult.
 Hence, here is a list of risk factors to watch out for.
 If one is at risk then regular screening tests are recommended.

 Anything that raises your probability of contracting an illness like cancer is considered a risk factor.
 Risk factors for various malignancies vary.
 Smoking is one risk factor that can be controlled.
 Others, such as an individual's age or family history, are irreversible.

 Use of tobacco products or smoking: Smoking is a significant risk factor for pancreatic cancer.
-Heavy smokers are two to three times as likely to develop pancreatic adenocarcinoma than nonsmokers.
+Heavy smokers are two to three times more likely to develop pancreatic adenocarcinoma than nonsmokers.

 Age: People over the age of 55 are more likely to develop pancreatic cancer.

-Race and ethnicity: Compared to Caucasians, Hispanics, and Asian-Americans, African-Americans have a higher risk of developing pancreatic cancer.
+Race and ethnicity: Compared to Caucasians, Hispanics, and Asian-Americans, African-Americans have a higher risk of developing this disease.

-Obesity: According to the American Cancer Society, those who are obese and have a BMI of 30 or higher are at an increased risk of developing pancreatic cancer.
+Obesity: According to the American Cancer Society, those who are obese and have a BMI of 30 or higher are at an increased risk of this disease.
 Researchers are looking into the possibility of reducing this risk through exercise and a low-fat diet.

 Diabetes: Type 2 diabetes may make pancreatic cancer more likely.
 Pancreatic cancer may contribute to the abrupt onset of type 2 diabetes in some individuals.

-Chronic pancreatitis: Pancreatic cancer risk may be increased by persistent inflammation in the pancreas, particularly in smokers.
+Chronic pancreatitis: The risk may be increased by persistent inflammation in the pancreas, particularly in smokers.